Zanecrc1/POLAR-SARS-CoV-2-Automation-for-OT-2/README.md

 Well 3: Tagmentation stop buffer

 ### Thermocycler reagents
-All samples in thermocycler will be loaded onto the thermocycler plate with a volume of 4ul.
+All samples will be loaded onto the thermocycler plate with a volume of 4ul.
 Sample duplicates are placed in neighboring rows (See diagram below)

 ![Screen Shot 2020-08-04 at 11](https://user-images.githubusercontent.com/43655550/89317215-b0c35b80-d642-11ea-859e-d1b6781276e6.png)